Life is often filled with some unexpected turns, with each having the power to teach us something.

 His family describes each new day with their 8-month-old baby boy as “a blessing.”

 “From the outside looking in, you would never be able to tell anything was different about him,” said Jessica.
-“He plays with his toys, he’s vocal, laughing, and aware of everything, just like my 3-year-old daughter was at 6 months.”
+“He plays with his toys, he’s vocal, laughing, and aware of everything.”

 As Parker grows up, his loving family hopes to imbue him with the confidence to follow his dreams and know that his difference is a source of strength, not weakness.
 The Trinkles also hope that Parker will always know how much he is loved, and that family is forever.